 According to the medical literature, an estimated 15% of children in the United States have at least one developmental delay with the most common being speech and language.
 Developmental delay is important to recognize and address early.
-When your child is young and still growing, doctors will often check up on their developmental milestones to make sure your child’s development is on track.
+When your child is young and still growing, doctors will assess developmental milestones to make sure your child’s development is on track.
 Your doctor might identify some important “red-flag” milestones to monitor.
 It is important that any delay in milestones is identified as early as possible.
 My hypothesis is because when the brain is young, it is very “plastic”, meaning it can learn much easier compared to when we are older.
 If your child has a developmental disability, learning disability, or global developmental delay, early intervention to help support them has been shown to have better outcomes later in life.

 Early identification allows for earlier treatment of any possible underlying condition that may be contributing to, or worsening the delay.